Decastrino/5143-OpSys-Soyinka/chapter2_review.md

 **Micro Kernel** The core of the kernel is completely decoupled from other parts, and such parts run as services rather than running togther as one whole package.

+##Question 10

+**Multithreading**: This is the ability of a computer's CPU to excute multiple threads concurrently without interference.

+##Question 11

+- Simultaneous conccurent processes
+- Scheduling
+- Synchronization
+- Memory Management
+- Reliability